A Brief Interview on Strategic Human Capital Management with Amy Ahearn

 Amy: I think the most exciting one in the last year came from a course on Systems Practice that we developed with The Omidyar Group.
 I talked to a team based in Bogota, Colombia who are actually the ones responsible for implementing the peace process between the FARC and the Colombian government.
 They used the course as a way to work through how to understand the complex system and negotiation process, and then go back to both the rebels and the government and use new languages and terms from the course to reframe the problem.
 It was cool to see that the Colombian Peace Process was actually being influenced by something they’ve done in an online course.

-To learn more about the Human Capital Strategy course offered through Philanthropy University, and check out our communities pages for meaningful discussions on the topic.
+Learn more about the Human Capital Strategy course offered through Philanthropy University, and check out our communities pages for meaningful discussions on the topic.